NPHAM12/Techdegree-project-2/README.md

     For example: if 10 or fewer results are returned, 0 or 1 pagination links are displayed.
 If 22 search results are returned, 3 pagination links are displayed.
   3. If no matches are found by the search, include a message in the HTML to tell the user there are no matches.

-1. Create a fucntion to add child nodes to "page" parent node and show pagination links to the page
+1. Create a fucntion to add child nodes to "page" parent node and show pagination links to the page.

-2. Create a function to shows first 10 students of the list on page
+2. Create a function to shows first 10 students of the list on page.

-3. Create a function to hide all of the students in the list
+3. Create a function to hide all of the students in the list.

-4. Create a function to show 10 students in the list on each page
+4. Create a function to show 10 students in the list on each page.

-5. Create a click action on pagonation link when clicking a selected page
+5. Create a click action on pagonation link when clicking a selected page.